omarkawach/spatial_analysis_scenarios/README.md

 **Figure 7**.
 Ottawa DAs Mapped to their Nearest Hospital.
 Map created using QGIS 3.14 (https://www.qgis.org/en/site/).

-Alternate approache below (remove if not necessary)
+Alternate approach below (remove if not necessary)

 Another option is to use Network analysis tool service area from layer and then convex hull or concave hull with NN